timsim00/slots/README.md

 Feedback welcome.

-This is currently being used in an experimental, framework-less, build-less, micro-frontend-y app.
+This is currently being used in an experimental, framework-less, build-less, lazily-loaded micro-frontend-y, web component and module-only app.

 # API